isomerpages/nlb-curiocity/_events/Curiocity Showcase/Oldest District.md

 <summary><span style="font-weight: 700; font-size: 20px; font-style: normal; color:black">Why "Bras Basah"?</span></summary>
 <p>

 <p>Bras Basah Road is a transliteration of the Malay words “beras basah” or “wet rice”.
 But what does that mean?
-The extract below from the <a href="http://eresources.nlb.gov.sg/newspapers/Digitised/Article/stweekly18920216-1.2.23">Straits Times Weekly</a> explains:</p>
+The extract below from the <a href="http://eresources.nlb.gov.sg/newspapers/Digitised/Article/stweekly18920216-1.2.23">Straits Times Weekly</a>  (1892) explains:</p>
 <p>

-<span style="font-weight: 400; font-size: 20px; font-style: normal; color:#353839">What is know as </span>

-<p>From the <a href="https://www.w3.org/">Singapore Memory Project</a></p>
+<span style="font-weight: 400; font-size: 20px; font-style: italic; color:#353839">What is known as “decayed rice” is, as a matter of fact, rare now.
+At one time when rice was brought to Singapore in sailing vessels, it was no uncommon thing for it to become saturated and rotten, and in this state it smelled abominably.
+So much was this the case that it had by law to be unloaded from the ships to a spot out of the then town and hence Brasssbassa (bras basah) Road got its name.</span>

 </p>
 </details>